NVIDIA/grace-cpu-benchmarking-guide/src/developer/languages/c-c++.md

 ## Selecting a Compiler

-Which compiler you use will depend on your application's needs.
-If in doubt, try the NVIDIA HPC Compiler first as this compiler will always have the most recent updates and enhancements for Grace.
-Or, if you prefer Clang, [NVIDIA provides builds of Clang for NVIDIA Grace](https://developer.nvidia.com/grace/clang) that are supported by NVIDIA and certified as a CUDA host compiler.
+The compiler you use depends on your application’s needs.
+If in doubt, try the [NVIDIA HPC Compiler](https://developer.nvidia.com/hpc-sdk) ﬁrst because this compiler will always have the most recent updates and enhancements for Grace.
+If you prefer Clang, NVIDIA provides builds of [Clang for NVIDIA Grace](https://developer.nvidia.com/grace/clang) that are supported by NVIDIA and certiﬁed as a CUDA host compiler.
 GCC, ACfL, and HPE Cray Compilers also have their own advantages.
 As a general strategy, default to an NVIDIA-provided compiler and fall back to a third-party as needed.

-Whenever possible, use the latest compiler version available on your system.
-Newer compilers provide better support and optimizations for Arm64 processors, and many codes will demonstrate significantly better performance when using newer compilers.
+When possible, use the latest compiler version that is available on your system.
+Newer compilers provide better support and optimizations for Grace, and when using newer compilers, many codes will demonstrate signiﬁcantly better performance.

 ## Recommended Compiler Flags

-The NVIDIA HPC Compilers are a direct decedent of the popular PGI compilers, so they accept PGI flags as well as many GCC or Clang compiler flags.
-These compilers include the NVFORTRAN, NVC++ and NVC compilers.
-They work in conjunction with an assembler, linker, libraries and header files on your target system, and include a CUDA toolchain, libraries and header files for GPU computing.
-[See the users guide for a detailed description of all supported compiler flags](https://docs.nvidia.com/hpc-sdk/compilers/hpc-compilers-user-guide/index.html).
-The [freely-available NVIDIA HPC SDK](https://developer.nvidia.com/hpc-sdk) is the best way to quickly get started with the NVIDIA HPC Compiler.
+The NVIDIA HPC Compilers accept PGI ﬂags and many GCC or Clang compiler ﬂags.
+These compilers include the NVFORTRAN, NVC++, and NVC compilers.
+They work with an assembler, linker, libraries, and header ﬁles on your target system, and include a CUDA toolchain, libraries and header ﬁles for GPU computing.
+Refer to the [NVIDIA HPC Compiler's User's Guide](https://docs.nvidia.com/hpc-sdk/compilers/hpc-compilers-user-guide/index.html) for more information.
+The freely [NVIDIA HPC SDK](https://developer.nvidia.com/hpc-sdk) is the best way to quickly get started with the NVIDIA HPC Compiler.

-GCC and Clang/LLVM operate more-or-less the same on Arm64 as on other architectures except for the `-mcpu` flag.
-On Arm64, the `-mcpu` flag both specifies the appropriate architecture and the tuning strategy.
-It's generally better to use `-mcpu` instead of `-march` or `-mtune` on Arm64.
+Most compiler flags for GCC and Clang/LLVM operate the same on Arm64 as on other architectures except for the `-mcpu` flag.
+On Arm64, this flag both specifies the appropriate architecture and the tuning strategy.
+It is generally better to use `-mcpu` instead of `-march` or `-mtune` on Grace.
 You can find additional details in [this presentation given at Stony Brook University](https://www.stonybrook.edu/commcms/ookami/_pdf/Linford_OokamiUGM_2022.pdf).

 CPU          | Flag                | GCC version | LLVM verison
 -------------|---------------------|-------------|-------------